radhikaa-gupta/Alpha-DSA-Sheet/README.md

 - [ ] Subarray Sum Divisible K
 - [ ] Print All Possible Combinations of r Elements in a Given Array of Size n
 - [ ] Mo's Algorithm

+- [ ] Print All Possible Combinations of r Elements in a Given Array of Size n
+- [ ] Mo's Algorithm